Société Minière de Bakwanga: Mobutu era (1965-1997)

-In the 1960s, Mobutu looked into ways to sell Zaïre's industrial diamonds.
+Mobutu then returned a 20-percent ownership stake to Sibéka, by agreement of which also stipulated that the Zairian authorities would appoint 5 members, and Sibéka 3 members, of MIBA's board of directors.
 He entered agreements with the Belgian-American businessman, Maurice Tempelsman, and together they held significant interests in MIBA.
 Tempelsman helped Mobutu set up a relationship with De Beers consortium, allowing the Oppenheimers to import the DRC's diamonds to London.
 Starting in 1967, exclusive purchasing rights for Zaïre's diamonds was given to British Diamond Distributing Ltd. (Britmond).
-Britmond was a subsidiary of the De Beers Central Selling Organization (CSO).
+Britmond was a subsidiary of the Central Selling Organization (CSO).
 However, in April 1981, Mobutu announced that the Zaïre's state-owned Société Zaïroise de Commercialisation des Minérais (Sozacom) would be taking over international marketing of the country's diamond production, ending the arrangement with Britmond.
+Also in 1981, Mobutu liberalized the "artisanal" extraction of diamonds by locals in Kasai, further undermining Miba's previous dominance of diamonds production in the country.

-However, marketing arrangements through De Beers were reëstablished in early 1983.
+Marketing arrangements through De Beers were reëstablished in early 1983.
 Sozacom was dissolved in 1984, due to its tendency to divert receipts from the Zaïre treasury.
 In 1986, Mobutu appointed Jonas Mukamba Kadiata Nzemba as chief executive officer of MIBA.
-He remained in the position for more than ten years, up through the First Congo War.
+Mukamba remained in the position for more than ten years, up through the First Congo War.
+In 1989, the number of members of MIBA's board of directors was reduced from eight to seven, with only two still appointed by Sibéka.

-In 1994, the economy of Mbuji-Mayi was increasingly disconnected from the central government of Mobutu Sese Seko.
+In 1994, the economy of Mbuji-Mayi (as Bakwanga had been renamed in 1963) was increasingly disconnected from Mobutu's central government.
 Residents rejected the 1993 New Zaïre and supported opposition leader Étienne Tshisekedi.
 Conditions at the mine deteriorated, with production falling by more than half over five years.
 An employee estimated only 30% of gem quality stones reached the end of the production line, due to theft.
-Due to the lack of involvement from the central government, by the 1990s MIBA maintained much of the infrastructure in the city of Mbuji Mayi, including water, electricity, roads, schools and hospitals.
+Due to the lack of involvement from the central government, by the 1990s MIBA maintained much of the infrastructure in the city of Mbuji-Mayi, including water, electricity, roads, schools and hospitals.